samiralam/rules-compendium/docs/dmg/6-cosmology/index.md

 As an Astral traveler approaches a Wildspace system, the silver fog of the Astral Plane gradually thins until it falls away in Wildspace.
 Then the sun of the Wildspace system comes into view—often millions of miles away—along with colorful gas clouds, planets, moons, and other cosmic bodies.

 A Wildspace system teems with space-dwelling life-forms, including spores, plankton, and larger creatures that resemble fish and aquatic mammals.
 Creatures and objects in Wildspace age normally and exist on both the Astral Plane and Material Plane simultaneously.
 This overlap enables creatures to use spells such as [Teleport](/spells/2619163-teleport) to travel from Wildspace to a nearby world, or vice versa.
 A creature or ship traveling from one Wildspace system to another must cross the Astral Plane unless it has some other magical means of traveling from one world to another.
-(See “[Material Plane](#MaterialPlane)” in this chapter.)
+(See "[Material Plane](#MaterialPlane)" in this chapter.)
 [Spelljammer: Adventures in Space](/sources/dnd/sais) contains extensive information about Wildspace and Astral travel.

 #### Psychic Wind